 In cages with just one door, the bait is put in the back of the cage where is a trigger that will shut the door and seal the cage.
 In traps with two doors, the trigger and baits are located in the center of the cage.

 These are the most widely used trap and has several different variants.
-These traps consist of a structure composed of two steel “jaws” that are left open at a 180º angle and which close quickly over animals’ limb as soon as they touches the trigger.
-The animals who fall prey to one of these traps suffer bone fracture and have their muscles, ligaments and skin torn.
+These traps consist of a structure composed of two steel “jaws” that are left open at a 180º angle and which close quickly over animals’ limb as soon as they touch the trigger.
+The animals who fall prey to one of these traps suffer bone fractures and have their muscles, ligaments and skin torn.
 They fight to try to free themselves and can even bite their own limb in the process.
 Despite the pain, destroying their own leg is the only chance they have to escape, although once free they will most likely die due to bleeding or infection.
 An infected limb can develop necrosis in about half an hour, which can quickly evolve into gangrene.

 These traps have been prohibited in almost a hundred countries.
 In 1995 their use was prohibited in 15 countries of the European Union.